ahmedraslan28/Music-Streaming-Service/README.md

   - Froget you password
 - handling payment using stripe
 - Privileges for premium users
-- run backgroud tasks using celery
+- run background tasks using celery
 - create your own playlist with only the best songs you like
 - Dreamed of being an artist then be one and upload your songs and create your albums.
 - Follow your favourite users and artists and be notified whenever the upload something or create albums and playlists